Lex-KZ/FullStack-PartA/readme.md

 ## Describe your website

 ### **Purpose**
+The purpose of the website is for Sprinkles of Joy to be able to showcase the cakes the business offers.
+The website also allows the business to keep track of the enquiries coming in about the business' services.

 ### **Functionality / Features**
+#### Landing Page
+The website will have an elegant landing page that will link only to the cake showcase page.
+It funnels users straight to the cakes page so that users see the cakes before anything else.

+#### Showcase Page
+The showcase page will also double as the home page.
+The showcase page presents either all cakes that the business offers, the most popular cakes, or the cakes that the business is most proud of.
+From the showcase page the user can access the cakes' individual pages that will list a description and ingredients list.

+#### Enquiries Page
+The enquiries page is only accessible to users that are logged in.
+The page contains a contact form that allows the business to receive contact enquiries that will be emailed to the nominated admin email address.

+#### Log In/Register
+Users will need to register on the site in order to be able to fill out an enquiries/contact form.
+Logged in users will also be able to see if they have any upcoming appointments on their profile pages.

 ### **Target Audience**
 The target audience for the website could be anyone who would like a cake that has been professionally made.
 As we provide a wide range of cakes, this would attract cake enthusiasts, event organisers and any person holding celebratory parties.